Anwar El Ghazi: Cardiff City

+Al-Sailiya

+On 10 September 2025, Qatari side Al-Sailiya announced the signing of Anwar El Ghazi from Cardiff City on a two-year contract.

 International career

 Having dual citizenship, El Ghazi was eligible to represent either the Netherlands or Morocco at senior level.
 He made his international debut playing for the Netherlands under-18 side in a friendly match against Austria on 15 October 2012, a 2–0 loss.

 Netherlands

 El Ghazi met Cristiano Ronaldo during the summer break, a player who he looks up to, and asked him whether he should represent the Netherlands or Morocco.
 Ronaldo advised him to choose the Netherlands because he would have a higher chance to participate in an international tournament, based on their history.
 Consequently, El Ghazi said he would choose to represent the Netherlands and was subsequently called up for the Netherlands' two final UEFA Euro 2016 qualifying matches, against Kazakhstan on 10 October 2015 and the Czech Republic on 13 October.
 He was named in the Oranjes starting line-up for both matches as the Dutch defeated Kazakhstan 2–1 but lost to the Czechs 3–2.
 The Netherlands failed to qualify for the tournament proper after finishing fourth in their qualifying group.

 On 14 May 2021, El Ghazi was called up by Frank de Boer and the Netherlands to be part of the provisional squad for the upcoming UEFA Euro 2020 tournament, making it his first call-up to the national team since 2015.